sf-wdi-gaia/intro-ruby-1/04-ruby-rails/intro-rails/27-28/README.md

 ## Routing (10m)

-- In routes.rb we write logic to map our paths to controllers we will make.
+- In `config/routes.rb` we write logic to map our paths to controllers we will make.
 - Let's say when a user sends a `GET` request to the root route, `/`, we want the `welcome` controller's `index` method to run.
 In order to do that we could write:

 route.rb